RonanAndal/RonanAndal.github.io/projects/UHOT-website.md

 <img src="../img/uhot-homepage.png" alt="UHOT Landing Page" >

-Throughout my position it showed me how much I love the creative side of creating a website, and when given the chance to
+Throughout my position, I discovered just how much I love the creative side of building a website.
+Each project, from enhancing visual layouts to optimizing user interactions, gave me the opportunity to think innovatively and explore design choices that could make a meaningful impact on the user experience.

 *more screenshots of pages on this project*